Security for Australia’s Former Prime Ministers

 Executive Protection & Security for Former PMs

-In the United States, all former US presidents and First Ladies receive the lifetime protection of the Secret Service, though significantly scaled-down from time in office.
+In the US, all former presidents and First Ladies receive the lifetime protection of the Secret Service.
+This is significantly scales down after time in office.
 One of the main justifications for this expenditure is under national security grounds.
 Due to their knowledge of national security secrets (without CIA training) and highly symbolic nature, their kidnapping by a foreign government or non-state actor would undoubtedly be national security catastrophe.
 The same could be true for Australia’s former PMs, though the risk calculus may differ.

-Within Australia, one of the main reasons permanent security for former PMs is not provided is due to a limited number of appropriately trained Close Personal Protection Federal Police and the large cost to the taxpayer of increasing this resource.
+Within Australia, one of the main reasons permanent security for former Prime Ministers is not provided is due to a limited number of appropriately trained Close Personal Protection Federal Police and the large cost to the taxpayer of increasing this resource.

-Similar to other countries, former PMs could be provided with a scaled-down security detail from a private security firm, both protecting them from threats like those faced by Tony Abbot, and likely costing a fraction of the tax-payer dollars of a permanent Close Protection AFP detail.
+Similar to other countries, former Prime Ministers could be provided with a scaled-down security detail from a private security firm.
+This would protect them from threats like those faced by Tony Abbot.
+This would most likely cost a fraction of the taxpayer dollars compared to a permanent Close Protection AFP detail.

 For further information about executive protection in Australia and Asia-Pacific, fill out the Panoptic Solutions contact form or email info@panopticsolutions.com